Eddie Rosario Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Padres pitching staff is eighth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Padres have the 20th-ranked team ERA across all league pitching staffs (4.93).
+- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.49).

-- Wacha (1-0) gets the start for the Padres, his second of the season.
+- Lugo (1-0) takes the mound for the Padres to make his second start of the season.

-- His last appearance was on Sunday against the Colorado Rockies, when the righty tossed six innings, surrendering four earned runs while allowing six hits.
+- The righty last appeared on Sunday against the Colorado Rockies, when he threw seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.